matthewhirschey/holiday-circuit-playground/projects/day-24-santa-tracker/README.md

 - `advanced_tracker.py` - Advanced features with time zones

 ## 🔍 Troubleshooting
-- If lights aren't working, check all connections
+- If the RTC isn't responding:
+  * Check I2C connections (SDA and SCL)
+  * Verify 3.3V power connection
-- Make sure the RTC module is properly initialized
+  * Make sure the battery is installed in the RTC module
+- If NeoPixel lights aren't working:
+  * Verify power connections
+  * Check the data pin connection to A1
+  * Try adjusting the brightness in code
-- Verify USB connection is secure
+- Make sure the USB connection is secure for power
-- Check battery levels if using battery power
+- If time is incorrect, you may need to set the RTC's time using the provided code

 ## 🌟 Extensions
 - Add sound effects for different times
 - Create a world map display with LEDs
 - Implement a countdown feature
-- Add temperature sensing for "North Pole" conditions
+- Add temperature sensing using the DS3231's built-in temperature sensor

 ## 📚 Learning Objectives
-- Understanding time and clocks
+- Understanding real-time clocks and I2C communication
-- Working with real-time data
+- Working with time data and timezones
-- Programming light patterns
+- Programming light patterns and animations
-- Basic time zone concepts
+- Basic electronics and circuitry concepts

 ## 🎨 Customization Ideas
 - Change colors for different regions